elijah629/redditlang/RedditLang Spec.md

-# RedditLang 2023.0.1.7
+# RedditLang 2023.0.1.8

 This is a high level overview of redditlang’s syntax and features.
 It is organized by the header being the feature, a list of implementation notes, the actual syntax and then footnotes.

-The official PEG grammar file `grammar.pest` should be included with this document.
+The official PEST grammar file, [grammar.pest](./grammar.pest) should be included with this document.

 ## Contents